jaycapist/jaycapist.github.io/essays/coding-practices-reflection.md

 ## Applying ESLint

 What once felt intimidating is now comforting, as coding standards assist me in writing cleaner and more effective code.
 Each ESLint error I correct reinforces my understanding of the language and its best practices, significantly contributing to my growth.
 I am excited to see how these standards will enhance collaboration in group projects, making our code more consistent and improving communication among team members.
-Embracing coding standards has transformed my approach to coding, and I look forward to applying them as I continue developing my skills.
+Embracing coding standards has transformed my approach to coding, I look forward to applying them as I continue developing my skills.